Clear Estimates gives you flexibility with line item text – making it easy to have custom descriptions for your different reports (proposals)!

-When you are in the "Adjust Part" window, you will see three text boxes - "Preliminary", "Formal" and "Subcontractor".
-These boxes let you decide what text shows up on your reports (proposals) for that particular item.
+When you are in the "Adjust Part" window, you will see the three text boxes - "Preliminary", "Formal" and "Subcontractor" at the bottom.

 This means that if you type "Install a roof" in the "Formal Text" box, there will be a line item on your formal report that says "Install a roof" - exactly as you typed it.

 The report will display exactly what you type, regardless of the "description" of the part, or the cost of that part.